Buildings and architecture of Brighton and Hove: Residential architecture

 Brighton's earliest council houses date from the 19th century.
 Two landowners donated land around the present St Helen's Road in 1897, and simple polychromatic brick cottages were built to commemorate Queen Victoria's Diamond Jubilee.
 Much council building took place in the 1960s and 1970s, often in the form of tower blocks.
 In Hove, the Conway Redevelopment Scheme lasted from April 1966 until July 1967.
 Hundreds of slum houses were replaced by five towers with between 54 and 72 flats each; the ten-storey Conway Court is the tallest.
 Dark red and buff brickwork, small areas of blue plastic panelling and recessed balconies characterise the buildings.
 About £2 million was spent.
-In 1976–77, old council houses in the Ingram Crescent area off Portland Road were replaced by low-rise flats in a modern style with varied architectural features such as weatherboarding-style timber, dark brickwork and catslide roofs.
+From 1976, old council houses in the Ingram Crescent area off Portland Road were replaced by low-rise flats in a modern style with varied architectural features such as weatherboarding-style timber, dark brickwork and catslide roofs.
 The first council houses built in the city since the 1980s were completed in 2013.
-In July 2010 the council announced plans to demolish Ainsworth House, a 1960s low-rise block in the Elm Grove area, and build a higher-density high-rise "family complex".
-Planning permission was granted in April 2011, and the 15-home development called Balchin Court was opened in September 2013.
-In November 2011 squatters had occupied Ainsworth House, which was in a dangerous condition because it contained asbestos.
-In February 2016 work started on a larger development of council flats on the site of the old Whitehawk Library.
-Kite Place, a block of 57 flats, was finished in January 2018, at which time it was reported another 29-unit block was under construction nearby.
+In July 2010 the council announced plans to demolish Ainsworth House, a 1960s low-rise block in the Elm Grove area, and build a higher-density high-rise family complex.
+In February 2016 work started on Kite Place, a larger development of 57 council flats on the site of the old Whitehawk Library.
+The work was complete in January 2018, at which time another 29-unit block was under construction.

 The shortage of building materials caused by the First World War prompted the government to seek alternatives.
 Hundreds of prefabricated homes were built, especially on the outskirts of the urban area, but more innovative were the two all-metal houses built in 1923 on the Pankhurst estate.
 The government paid half the cost of construction of the "Weir Steel Homes".
 They were demolished in 1969.
 In 1934, the New Zealand-based architecture firm Connell, Ward and Lucas built three Cubist houses on a hillside site on the Saltdean estate—among the earliest buildings of that style in Britain.
-More were planned, in an attempt to demonstrate that the design could work on a large scale; but no more were built, although some later houses in the area adopted elements of the style.
-Two of the three "iconoclast machines for living", as they were called in 1987, survive in much-altered form, "forlorn among their conformist brothers and sisters".
-The starkly white-painted cubes were originally sold for £550.
+More were planned, to demonstrate that the design could work on a large scale, but no more were built; some later houses in the area adopted elements of the style.
+Two of the three survive in much-altered form.